Devin-john/TrainingNotes/Week04/Day01/DataStructures.md

-Sure, let's go through each of these data structures in Java with basic examples:

 ### 1. Arrays

 Arrays in Java are fixed-size data structures that store elements of the same type in contiguous memory locations.